indralukmana/turbin3_Q3_indralukmana_capstone/docs/brief.md

 - What is the most robust and straightforward approach for the "check-in" time window logic within the Anchor program constraints?
-- How can the interaction between the `vault` and `nft-minter` programs be optimized for security and clarity?
+- How can the interaction between the `srs-vault` and `nft-minter` programs be optimized for security and clarity?
 - (Future) Which Solana wallet adapter libraries offer the best stability and features for React Native (Expo)?